-In addition, there is another extra layer of redundancy: on each anycast site, multiple servers may be used.
-For example, K-ROOT, in its Japan site, has three different servers (as of December 2015).
+In addition, there might be an extra layer of redundancy: on each anycast site multiple servers may be used.
+For example, K-ROOT, at its Tokyo, Japan site, has three different servers (as of December 2015).
 Ultimately, that adds a significant level of redundancy to the root DNS system, even in the event of a DDoS attack [4].

-Figure 3: Distribution of root server letters (24 August 2016), source: [3]
+Figure 3: Distribution of root server letters (16 February 2017), source: [3]